usurobor/H-theory/README.md

    - **In the absolute domain, Wholeness remains unlimited.**

-     Beneath the surface, the ocean's depths are vast and unchanging.
+     Beneath the surface, the ocean’s depths are vast and unchanging.
 This represents the unaltered essence of Wholeness—the eternal foundation that persists beyond all forms.

    - **In the relative domain, Wholeness becomes limited.**